nnodim/simple_shell/README.md

-Readme for the simpleii delddddrfjct
+Readme for the simpleiii delddddrfjct